 Some individuals with Alström syndrome develop various urological abnormalities.
 As with other symptoms, the severity of urological abnormalities can vary greatly.
-Affected individuals may be unable to coordinate the muscles of the bladder and the tube that carries urine from the bladder out of the body (urethral dyssynergia).
-Additional abnormalities include difficulty beginning urination, reduced flow, increased time between urinating, inability to control bowel and bladder movements (incontinence), and urinary retention.
-Urinary abnormalities may alternate between underactivity and overactivity of the bladder.
+Affected individuals may be unable to coordinate the muscles of the bladder and the tube that carries urine from the bladder out of the body (urethral dysynergia).
+Additional abnormalities include difficulty beginning urination, reduced flow, increased time between urinating, inability to control bladder movements (incontinence), and urinary retention.
+Urinary abnormalities may alternate between underactivity and over activity of the bladder.
 Many individuals with Alström syndrome also have recurrent urinary tract infections.

 Some individuals may develop breathing (respiratory) or lung (pulmonary) problems such as chronic respiratory infections beginning early during childhood.
 These chronic infections can contribute to the development of asthma, chronic inflammation of the sinuses (sinusitis), a dry cough, and repeated episodes of inflammation of the bronchial tubes (bronchitis) or pneumonia.
 More serious pulmonary complications can occur including high blood pressure of the main artery of the lungs (pulmonary hypertension), chronic obstructive pulmonary disease (COPD), acute respiratory distress syndrome, and emphysema.